gkrekovic/GenDynToolkit/README.md

 Introduction
 -------------

+This is comprehensive toolkit for controlling the sound synthesis process using the dynamic stochastic technique devised by Iannis Xenakis.
+The package contains the following abstractions:
++ **gendyn~** - a native and straightforward implementation of the basic dynamic stochastic snyhtesis (DSS),
-This is a comprehensive toolkit for controlling the dynamic stochastic synthesizer.
-Besides direct parameter control and parameter automation, several original approaches have been devised.
-First, the toolkit enables controlling the synthesizer with an audio signal.
-Relevant audio features of an input signal are mapped to the synthesis parameters making the control immediate and intuitive.
-Second, the toolkit supports MIDI control so that musicians can use standard MIDI interfaces to play the synthesizer.
-Based on this approach a polyphonic MIDI-controlled synthesizer was implemented and included it in the toolkit along with other examples of controlling the dynamic stochastic synthesizer.
-The toolkit was developed in the widely used visual programming environment Pure Data.</p>
++ **audio2gendyn~** - an algorithm for controlling the synthesizer using an input audio signal.
+Relevant audio features of an input signal are mapped to the synthesis parameters making the control immediate and intuitive,
++ **midi2gendyn~** - a polyphonic MIDI synthesizer based on DSS.
+The patch receives MIDI notes, velocities, and other controls, maps them into synthesis parameters, and employs sound units based on **gendyn~** to generate the sound.

-Other conceptual and technical details can be found in this publication: <br>
+Conceptual and technical details can be found in this publication: <br>
 * Gordan Kreković, Davor Petrinović, "A Versatile Toolkit for Controlling Dynamic Stochastic Synthesis", Sound and Music Computing Conference, 2013.

 Video Examples